Meet the cast of The Little Drummer Girl

 Clare Holman plays Miss Bach

 Who is Miss Bach?
 Kurtz brings in Englishwoman Miss Bach as a key part of his team in Munich.
 She’s a strategist, a planner, a fixer, and even an actor.
-She also has a history of alcoholism, so Kurtz has recruited other members of the team to keep an eye on her.
+She also has a history of alcoholism, so Kurtz has tasked his other employees with keeping an eye on her.

 Where have I seen Clare Holman before?
 You’re most likely to recognise Clare Holman as Dr Laura Hobson, the forensic pathologist she played in Inspector Morse and Lewis from 1995 to 2015.
 Recently she has appeared in shows including Rellik, The A Word and The Crown.